tedneward/NewardAssociatesWebsite/content/presentations/BusyDevsGuide/Python.md

 title=Busy Developer's Guide to Python type=talk
-audience=For any intermediate (2 or more years) developer audience tags=presentation, language,python,clr,developer
+audience=For any intermediate (2 or more years) developer audience; if you'd like it tailored to a specific (JVM or CLR) audience, let me know ahead of time tags=presentation, language,python,clr,jvm,developer date=2022-05-04 status=published
-date=2022-03-02
-status=published
 ~~~~~~